diplopito/phalconModel/README.md

 // visit the endpoint to try it (only in Phalcon 3.x): http://localhost/phalconModel/saveFindFirst/Maggie

-// Similar method adapted to v4 eports that the record was saved.
+// Similar method adapted to v4 reports that the record was saved.
 // However, it wasn't.
 MySQL log shows that Phalcon re-saved the record that it found first,
 // disregarding the update data. http://localhost/phalconModel/updateModelFindFirst/Maggie

 // Fourth attempt to update, with confidence and whitelisting two fields.
-// This test will not even fire notSaved() event http://localhost/phalconModel/updateModelWhitelist/Maggie
+// Fails and this test will not even fire notSaved() event http://localhost/phalconModel/updateModelWhitelist/Maggie

 ```

 save() and update() are not working as expected.
-In all the failed attempts, it seems that Phalcon is trying to create a new record, but refuses since mandatory field "password" is not present.
-Viewing the sql logs, the issue is that `id` is not being recognized --which seems to be a common issue with v3.
+In all the failed attempts (except when using findFirst as in v3), it seems that Phalcon is trying to create a new record, but refuses since mandatory field "password" is not present.
+Viewing the sql logs, the issue could be that `id` is not being recognized --which might explain why similar cases fail in v3, forcing to use findFirst before update/save.